 – Yukon: Restricted photocopy of Yukon Birth Registration

-• Italian translation of the birth certificate (the apostille does not require translation), carried out by a certified translator.
+For birth documents issued outside of this consular jurisdiction, consult the website of the competent Italian Embassy/Consulate. - Italian translation of the birth certificate (the apostille does not require translation), carried out by a certified translator.
 Please refer to the “Forms” section for a list of recognized certified translators.
 The certified translator’s signature must be legalized by the Consulate General and the applicable consular fee (see art.
 69 of the Table of Consular Fees) must be paid in Canadian dollars,and in either cash or money order payable to the Consulate General of Italy in Vancouver.

-• “Certificato storico di cittadinanza” of the Italian parent, to be requested from the Italian municipality where the citizenship was obtained.
+- “Certificato storico di cittadinanza” of the Italian parent, to be requested from the Italian municipality where the citizenship was obtained.
 For Italian citizens registered with AIRE and residing in this consular district, the certificate of Italian citizenship by birth of the father or mother can be replaced by a self-declaration (dichiarazione sostitutiva di certificazione).

 1. Once you have all the required documentation listed above, create a profile on the online booking portal Prenot@mi (creating the profile is sufficient: it is not necessary to make a booking), and send an email with the above-mentioned documentation to ricezione.vancouver@esteri.it